snyk/cli/README.md

 - `USER_ID` - [OPTIONAL] Current user ID on the host machine.
 If not provided will take the user ID of the currently running user inside the container.
 This is used for CI builds such as Jenkins where we are running with a non-privileged user and want to allow the user to access the mounted project folder.
 - `MONITOR` - [OPTIONAL] If set, tells the image that we want to run `snyk monitor` after running `snyk test`.
 - `PROJECT_FOLDER` - [OPTIONAL] If set, this will cd to the directory inside the mounted project dir to run snyk inside it.
-- `ENV_FLAGS` - [OPTIONAL] additional environment parameters we need to `snyk test` when running the container.
+- `ENV_FLAGS` - [OPTIONAL] additional environment parameters to pass to `snyk test` when running the container.

-Docker images are tagged according to the package manager runtime they include the package manager version and snyk version.
+Docker images are tagged according to the package manager runtime they include, the package manager version and snyk version.
-The general format of tags is [snyk-version]-[package-manager]-[package-manager-version] or [package-manager]-[package-manager-version] if we want to use the latest version of snyk.
+The general format of tags is [snyk-version]-[package-manager]-[package-manager-version] or just [package-manager]-[package-manager-version] if we want to use the latest version of snyk.
 Please see available tags to see the available options.

 [snyk-version] - The version of snyk that is installed in the image, if version is omitted it will use the latest version.
-[package-manager] - One of the available package managers (e.g: mvn, gradle, etc...).
+[package-manager] - One of the available package managers (e.g: npm, mvn, gradle, etc...).
 [package-manager-version] - The version of the package manager that is installed inside the image.

+Please see the following examples on how to run Snyk inside docker:

-### NodeJS
+### NodeJS (npm)

 We will need to mount the project root folder when running the image so that Snyk can access the code within the container.
 The host project folder will be mounted to `/project` on the container and will be used to read the dependencies file and write results for CI builds.
-Please see the following examples on how to run Snyk inside docker:

-This is an example of running `snyk test` and `snyk monitor` in the image with Snyk latest version
+Here's an example of running `snyk test` and `snyk monitor` in the image (with the latest version of Snyk) for npm:

 ```
 docker run -it